kevin-ssy/CLIP_as_RNN/DATA.md

 # Data Preparation

 We use [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) for semantic segmentation testing, evaluation and visualization on Pascal VOC, Pascal Context and COCO datasets.
 You do not need to construct a tree-like data structure within the codebase.
 To specify the root of each folder, you need to modify the `data_root` attribute in each config file.
+All datasets include the "background" class for mIoU evaluation.

 ## Semantic Segmentation